ShawnWu2021/macos-configuration-bolt/README.md

 ### Start the 2 VMs

-It will take a good *15-20 minutes* to download the MacOS X Catalinea Base Vagrant box and then launch the 3 VMs.
+It will take a good *15-20 minutes* to download the MacOS X Catalina Base Vagrant box and then launch the 3 VMs.
 Go get a coffee.

 To launch the downloading of the MacOSX Catalina Base Box & creation of the VMs, type:
 * `vagrant up --provider virtualbox`